 Ober Gatlinburg has more than just skiing…it’s a year-round destination!
 Enjoy the new Ski Mountain Coaster that covers about 3,750 feet over five and half minutes.
 Kids aged three to nine can ride with a driver over age 18.
 The alpine slide is already a great summer activity as you descent on one of two 1,800 foot tracks.
 There are also plenty of other outdoor attractions at Ober Gatlinburg like the chair swing, mini golf, kiddie land and rides, a maze, and water raft rides.

+Stop by Fannies Corner Kitchen for their famous homemade foot long Ogle Dogs.
+Stop by and pick from over 10 flavors of shaved ice, cheesesteak subs, and sausage subs.
 Kids will enjoy the corn dogs and games, and parents will enjoy the atmosphere and joy.
+Stay a while to play games in the Amusement Center, where you’ll find a huge selection of games for all age groups.
 Fannie Farkle’s has all of the biggest, best, and newest arcade games with the feeling of an old-time country fair.
 Create memories you’ll have for a lifetime and keep coming back because game points on the new card system don’t expire.

 Take the historic 8-mile loop and sink your eyes into the original works of the community members.
 From painting and pottery to candles and ceramics, this is a spot you won’t want to miss if you want to bring an original and homemade collectible back with you after your trip.
 There are over 100 different artisans and craftsmen to visit.
 If you want to get more hands-on and learn some of these skills yourself, don’t miss the “Hands-On Gatlinburg” event in April where you make (and keep) a piece of art or craft from one of the resident artists.
 Parking is free at all the shops, studios, galleries, and cafes.